A conversation on professional norms in mathematics

 - Francis Su — The College/University Divide: How Do We Fix It?

-- Aris Winger — There is a Race problem in Mathematics and it's our Responsibility
+- Aris Winger — Acknowledgement of the Impact Race has in our Practice

 Travel:Baltimore is easily accessible both by air and by train.

 The closest airport to Baltimore is BWI, which is 11 miles south of Baltimore's Inner Harbor, and approximately a 30 minute drive away from campus.